FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 What exercises can I do in a semi truck?

-If you’ve wondered how to workout as a truck driver, you’ll be surprised with the options.
+If you’ve wondered how to squeeze in truck driver exercise, you’ll be surprised with the options.
 You can do any portable exercise in a semi truck.
 Consider even lifting your legs in a walking motion within the cab, or stepping outside for isometric exercises, a walk, or a jog.
 You can also back weights, kettlebells, or other portable equipment to get a complete workout.

 How do truck drivers lose weight?